ericpko/CSC148/README.md

 ### Welcome!
 This repository contains some of the coursework I completed during the
 CSC148: Intro to Computer Science course at the University of Toronto, St. George campus (UTSG).
-Most of the material I am posing are the data structures and abstract data types that we implemented during the 2018 winter semester.
+Most of the material I am posting are the data structures and abstract data types that we implemented during the 2018 winter semester.
 The professor of this course was Danny Heap.
-I also combined material that was posted from the fall semester taught by Professor David Liu and Diane Horton.
+I also combined material that was posted from the fall 2017 semester taught by Professor's David Liu and Diane Horton.

-Here is a link to the [CSC148 fall semester website](https://www.teach.cs.toronto.edu/~csc148h/fall/index.html) that I used as a guide throughout my course because of the wonderful descriptions.
-You can also find some of the starter code there that I have implemented in this repo.
+Here is a link to the [CSC148 fall semester website](https://www.teach.cs.toronto.edu/~csc148h/fall/index.html) that I used as a guide throughout my course because of the wonderful explanations.
+You can also find some of the starter code that I have implemented in this repo.

 If you find any bugs/errors (which I am sure there are) please correct them, or let me know.

+Eric